Telling the Story of Hip Hop

-Queens Public Library Hip-Hop Programs tell the story of hip-hop and the borough of Queens's contribution to the popular genre of music.
+Queens Public Library's Hip Hop Programs tell the story of hip hop and the borough of Queens's contribution to this popular genre of music.

 Email to: HipHopPrograms@queenslibrary.org